 Many times we come across a misconception that because the software is open source, it automatically means it’s free, which isn’t the case.
-We are here to explain the difference between free software and open source, though, admittedly, there is some overlapping.
+Just like there is a misconception that you can get rich using sportingbet promotional code, while it is only supposed to be for fun. anyways, we aren’t here to talk about bonus codes, but to explain the difference between free software and open source, though, admittedly, there is some overlapping.

 What Is Free Software?

 There are many types of free software, but let’s just say that many browsers, document editors, music players, audio and video editors are free software.
 Some of them have free versions and premium features.
 What makes software free?
 Well, you can run it for whatever purpose, whether it is personal or for business.
 You can modify and tweak it to suit your needs.
 You can even copy and distribute files or the modified version of the software itself.